Governor Hutchinson’s Strategy for Arkansas

 Applicants must be U.S. citizens, 18 years of age on or before the first day of the internship, and meet at least one of the following criteria:

 - Currently enrolled in an undergraduate or graduate degree program at a college, community college, or university (two-to-four year institution).
-Applicants need to have completed their first year of college.
+Applicants need to have completed their freshman year of college.

 - Graduated from an undergraduate or graduate degree program at a college, community college, or university (two-to-four year institution) no more than two years before the first day of the internship.
 Graduate and law students are encouraged to apply.